 Project chiefs say digital’s contribution has been vital to keeping everything on track.
 “Looking back on the last 10 years, I’m not sure how the project would have been possible without construction digitization,” says Dan Svensson, head of department and Slussen project lead at engineering firm ELU.

-Given the complexities, Szensson says, it was lucky timing that critical BIM and digital modeling breakthroughs happened while the Slussen project was in its early stages.
+Given the complexities, Svensson says, it was lucky timing that critical BIM and digital modeling breakthroughs happened while the Slussen project was in its early stages.

 “It’s not only an infrastructure node, it’s an urban redevelopment project with shops, bridges, terminals, promenades, and parks all packed into a very compressed area,” he says.
 “We don’t have any of the building references we’re used to here.
 Every square meter is unique in every sense.”

 Slussen’s novel characteristics make it the perfect testing ground for the latest advances in design and construction digitization technology, Svensson adds.
 As a project leader, he knows the world is watching.
 With so much riding on the outcome, the decision to adopt paperless project management has to work out.
 “Maybe we are going to look back and say this was the moment when the construction industry finally decided to ‘go digital,’” he says.